Lonicera involucrata

 - Growth rate/ease: fast growing, easy to grow

-- Wildlife support: favored nectar source for hummingbirds, adult butterflies, bees, and other insect pollinators, supports and attracts beneficial and other pest eating insects, caterpillar host plant/larval food source, berries are eaten by many species of resident and migratory birds
+- Wildlife support: flowers are a favored nectar source for hummingbirds, adult butterflies, bees, and other insect pollinators; berries are eaten by many species of resident and migratory birds; overall plant attracts and supports beneficial and other pest eating insects and is a caterpillar host plant and larval food source for native moths and butterflies

-- Native habitat/range: Locally common in meadows, forest edges, bogs, fens and wetlands across much of south western Canada and all of WA and OR and south into CA. Portland Plant List - yes.
+- Native habitat/range: locally common in meadows, forest edges, bogs, fens and wetlands across much of south western Canada and all of Washington, Oregon south into California.
+Portland Plant List - yes.

-- Special features & uses: pollinator gardens and raingardens, great for erosion control and hedgerows, supports hummingbirds
+- Special features & uses: hummingbird magnet; landscape uses include pollinator gardens, raingardens, erosion control and habitat hedgerows

 Gardening with Black Twinberry: This fast growing shrub is carefree when planted in the right place.
 Be sure to give it a part to full sun location with moist soil, such as a sunny raingarden.
-It can even tolerate seasonal flooding.
+It can even tolerate seasonal flooding and will help stabilize soils in these areas.
 Since it is adored by hummingbirds, place it in an area where it can be viewed from a window to enjoy entertainment all summer long.

 Photo Credits 1-5 & 7: Nikkie West